cryptulien/grants/README.md

 - Event Grant : team organizing an event to promote Teritori OS. (from $500 to $5k)
 - Content Grant: team/individual creating original research content on social coordination, governances models, future of community organisations, etc. (from $50 to $1k)

+### Note:
+If you're a group of people, we recommand you to
+- create your DAO or Multisig, using Teritori interfaces.
+- create your organisation profile (with a TNS)
+- post an article on the feed presenting your Grant Application to community, to grab more audience.

 ### How to apply?
 Find here the template for Summer 2024 Grant Requests.